deltaDNA/tutorial-chilliconnect/README.md

 # Common Player Identity
 It makes life a lot easier if deltaDNA and ChilliConnect use the same identity to refer to a player.

-The deltaDNA SDK can use any identity you provide, so it makes sense to tell it to use the ChilliConnectId to refer to the player.
+The deltaDNA SDK can use any identity you provide, so it makes sense to use the ChilliConnectId to refer to the player.
 The ChilliConnectId is provided in the response from the ChilliConnect CreatePlayer method.
-Store it locally then use it on all subsequent occasions to Start the deltaDNA SDK.
-It will then be used for all deltaDNA analysis, segmentation and personalisation as well as appearing in the ChilliConnect UI for player management.
+Store it locally in the game client then use it on all subsequent occasions to Start the deltaDNA SDK.
+It will then be used for all deltaDNA analysis, segmentation and personalisation as well as appearing in the ChilliConnect UI for player inventory and currecny management etc..

 ```csharp
 	DDNA.Instance.StartSDK(chilliConnectId);